Napoleon in Historical Fiction

 Historical fiction set in the Napoleonic era

 What about books about Josephine and other people connected with Napoleon, in which Napoleon appears in a secondary role?
 Fortunately, others have tried to keep track of this broad category, though the lists are not necessarily up to date or exhaustive.
 HistoricalNovels.info has a page listing novels set in the Napoleonic era.
 Will Caine maintains a “Napoleon in Fiction” list on WorldCat.
 The Fondation Napoléon includes some historical fiction titles in its regular reports on new Napoleonic books.
 The Napoleon Series includes a number of historical fiction reviews.
-The Historic Naval Fiction website has a list of novels set during the Napoleonic Wars.
 My post about Napoleon in alternate history includes links to sites that cover alternate history set in the Napoleonic period.

 And if you’re interested in Napoleon, you might enjoy: